 Does the spokesperson have the credibility to provide that commentary?

 What is the spokesperson’s role at the company?
 If the comment is a reaction to a personal safety issue (like a shooting), does the spokesperson currently work in protection, the military or law enforcement?
 What other background credentials does he or she have that directly align with the situation at hand?
-It is important to note that valid credentials do not include how long the spokesperson has been with the client company or how many products have been sold!
+It is important to note that valid credentials do not include how long the spokesperson has been with the organization or how many products have been sold!

 Offering the media a regurgitated comment on what the public already knows is rarely worth a rapid response and that is especially true during a tragedy.
 Frankly, in the 24-hour news cycle, this is extremely difficult to provide when it comes to significant, attention-grabbing news and is a great way to gut check any rapid response.

-In times of tragedy, we define “strong relationship” as one in which the client has spoken with the reporter/producer more than three times before on a similar subject and the producer/reporter has contacted the spokesperson directly or the team will receive an instant response from the producer or reporter when pitched (i.e. the team can text, Gchat or call the reporter’s cell phone).
+In times of tragedy, we define “strong relationship” as one in which the company has spoken with the reporter/producer more than three times before on a similar subject and the producer/reporter has contacted the spokesperson directly or the team will receive an instant response from the producer or reporter when pitched (i.e. the team can text, Gchat or call the reporter’s cell phone).